 - 1 small shallot, peeled and finely minced

 - salt and pepper to taste

-- Feel free to swap butter flavored coconut oil for the butter to keep this Vegan.
+- Feel free to swap butter flavored coconut oil or vegan butter in lieu of unsalted butter to keep this Vegan.

 - Any nutritional data I provide is an approximation and actual dietary information can vary based on ingredients and portion sizes.